marave22/selenium_project/README.md

 # selenium_project

+**For the checking the project, please checkout to master branch.**

 There exist 19 cases, 2 positive cases & 17 negative.

 Positive - Check the clear button
 Positive - Check that the success notification pops up after form submission